More: We’ve purchased a few coffees from JNP Coffee founder Jeanine Niyonzima-Aroian because the quality is always superior.

 As for Bavyeyi, we loved this coffee right off the bat.
 It’s also close to Jeanine’s heart because this is where her mother grew up.
 Stories of her mother helping the family harvest coffee cherries to cover school fees stand behind the name for this coffee: in Burundi, “bavyeyi” means “parents”.

 The Ngozi province features high altitudes perfect for growing coffee (at about 1,800 meters above sea level [or MASL]).
 JNP works with an experienced woman-owned cooperative with more than 600 members, many of them Muslim women.
+This year's Bavyeyi lot is a community-sourced lot consisting of women and men and still delivers an array of beautiful flavors we got from the women's cooperative last year.

 *IF you would like this coffee ground, please specify the brew method in the comments.